dfinity/gix-components/README.md

 ### Styling

 The styles provided by the kit are not pre-compiled - i.e. is not provided as `CSS` files but as `SCSS`.
-Make sure that a SASS preprocessing is installed on your side.
+Make sure that a SASS preprocessing is installed in your project.

 Within a `script` tag in your layout or app, import the global style of the library.